shaikHabeebsocanalyst/resume-/README.md

 Network Security Devices (Firewalls, Anti-virus, IDS/IPS) OSINT Framework Tools

-SOFTWARES AND TOOLS:
+→SOFTWARES AND TOOLS:
 Basics of Python.
 Amazon (EC2)
 Windows, Linux(Red Hat enterprise),
 Github
 Wireshark,

-EDUCATIONAL PROFILE:
+→EDUCATIONAL PROFILE:
 Master of Technology in Power Electronics from Vinuthna Institute of Technology & Sciences,Hasanparthy, Hanmakonda in 2018 with an aggregate of 80%.
 Bachelor of Technology in Electrical and Electronics Engineering from PuliPati Prasad